robstoll/atrium/README.md

 You might be asking yourself whether it is better to [write an own assertion function](#write-own-assertion-functions) or use `feature`.

-The only drawback of using an existing property is that a few more key strokes are required compared to [writing an own assertion function](#write-own-assertion-functions) once and then reuse it (as I did with `message`).
+The only drawback of using an existing property is that a few more key strokes are required compared to [writing an own assertion function](#write-own-assertion-functions) once and then reuse it (as we did with `message`).
-Yet, I do not recommend to write an own assertion function for every single property.
+Yet, we do not recommend to write an own assertion function for every single property.
-I think it makes sense to add one if you use it a lot and (preferably) it is a stable API.
+We think it makes sense to add one if you use it a lot and (preferably) it is a stable API.
 Why not always?
 Because one quickly forgets to rename the assertion function if the property as such is renamed (e.g., as part of an IDE refactoring).
 As you can see, you would need to keep the property name and the name of the assertion function in sync to be meaningful